MaxB4/Data-Visualization/README.md

 ### MVP
 - Interactive Map which links to line chart 1
 - Line chart 1 displays average rent price and income for each submunicipality (radio buttons), highlighting line when mouse is above it.
 When clicked on line go to line chart 2.
 - Line chart 2 also uses radio buttons.
-Line chart 2 provides average income and housing prices of the largest cities in The Netherlands compared to Amsterdam.
+Line chart 2 provides average income and housing prices of the largest cities in The Netherlands compared to Amsterdam over a number of years.

 ### Optional
 - Zoom option in line charts